walter-erquinigo/llvm-project/lldb/tools/intel-features/intel-pt/README_TOOL.txt

 ============
 How to Use
 ============
-The Tool's API are exposed as a C++ object oriented interface (file PTDecoder.h) in a shared library.
-The main class that implements the whole functionality is PTDecoder.
+The Tool's API are exposed as a C++ object oriented interface (file PTManager.h) in a shared library.
+The main class that implements the whole functionality is PTManager.
 This class makes use of 3 other classes,
  - PTInstruction to represent an assembly instruction
  - PTInstructionList to return instruction log
  - PTTraceOptions to return trace specific information